 The Virgin Islands Dwarf Gecko is found in the Caribbean islands of the British Virgin Islands, the United States Virgin Islands, and Puerto Rico.
 They inhabit a variety of habitats, including rocky areas, coastal vegetation, and forested areas.
 This species is most commonly found in dry, rocky habitats in open areas such as cacti fields, shorelines, and around buildings.
 They are also known to inhabit palm-fringed mangrove swamps and wetlands.
 During the breeding season they can be found in moist areas such as under wood piles or other debris.
 They prefer to be near water sources such as streams or ponds.
 While they are typically terrestrial animals that live on land, they can also be seen swimming in shallow water during the breeding season.
 Most of their time is spent hiding among rocks or vegetation during daylight hours.
 At night they become active and can be seen searching for food or mates.

-See also What is Volcano Snail Animal
+See also What is Valley Bulldog Animal

 The Virgin Islands Dwarf Gecko is a small species that grows to less than two inches long.
 They have a pale grayish-brown coloration with a pattern of small dark spots on their back and head.
 These spots may vary from individual to individual and are used for camouflage against predators and prey alike.
 Their belly is yellowish-brown with small black spots that also act as camouflage when crawling through leaf litter or among rocks.
 This species has large eyes that help them see at night when they become active.